JamieJQuinn/Thesis/readme.md

 ### null_point_khi

-`exploratory_data_analysis.Rmd` - exploratory analysis
-`khi_typical_case.Rmd` - single case analysis
+- `khi_typical_case.Rmd` - single case analysis
-`parameter_study.Rmd` - parameter study analysis
+- `parameter_study.Rmd` - parameter study analysis
+- `exploratory_data_analysis.Rmd` - exploratory analysis (does not produce figures)
-`field_line_integrator.Rmd` - development of field line integrator (does not produce figures) `fan_plane_integrator.Rmd` - development of fan plane integrator (does not produce figures) `sdf_file_subsampler.Rmd` - notebook used to extract and save parts of the SDF files for more efficient analysis
+- `field_line_integrator.Rmd` - development of field line integrator (does not produce figures)
+- `fan_plane_integrator.Rmd` - development of fan plane integrator (does not produce figures)
+- `sdf_file_subsampler.Rmd` - notebook used to extract and save parts of the SDF files for more efficient analysis (does not produce figures)

 ### shared

-`energy.py` - functions for manipulating and plotting the continuous energy outputs from `lare3d` stored in `en.dat` files `fan_plane_integrator.py` - functions for integrating around the fan plane in chapter 6 (null_point_khi) `field_line_integrator.py` - functions for integrating along field lines in chapters 5 and 6 `parameters.py` - holds relevant physical parameters used in the simulations `plotting.py` - functions for plotting
+- `energy.py` - functions for manipulating and plotting the continuous energy outputs from `lare3d` stored in `en.dat` files
+- `fan_plane_integrator.py` - functions for integrating around the fan plane in chapter 6 (null_point_khi)
+- `field_line_integrator.py` - functions for integrating along field lines in chapters 5 and 6
+- `parameters.py` - holds relevant physical parameters used in the simulations
+- `plotting.py` - functions for plotting
-`sdf_helper.py` - functions for manipulating SDF files
+- `sdf_helper.py` - functions for manipulating SDF files

 ## Building the thesis